Jet Swain

 Values look good on paper.

-Affection, connection, and kindness aren’t “soft skills”.
+Affection, connection, and kindness aren’t soft.

 Group of women standing in a room, listening attentively, some smiling, with tables and cups in front of them, in a conference setting.